Jonathan Yudis

 Jonathan Yudis is an American film director.
 He made his feature film debut in 2005 with Pervert!, a tribute to the films of Russ Meyer.
-He also directed the live-action segments of the Ren and Stimpy Adult Party Cartoon episode Firedogs 2.
+He also directed the live-action segments of the Ren & Stimpy "Adult Party Cartoon" episode Fire Dogs 2.
 His wife is the daughter of filmmaker Ralph Bakshi.

 In 2015 he was directing the comedy film Aloha Santa.